'Congo Does Not Take Any Orders From Anybody': Interview With President Joseph Kabila

 The National Independent Electoral Commission says the process is on course.

-Yet even before Thursday's fire destroyed voting materials in Kinshasa, outside observers have called attention to problems with the campaign.
+Yet even before Thursday's fire destroyed voting materials in Kinshasa, outside observers had called attention to problems with the campaign.

 The head of the United Nations peacekeeping mission in Congo, Leila Zerrougui, issued a statement Wednesday expressing "serious concern over repeated incidents hampering the proper conduct of the electoral campaign."